MileneMdvl/CV/README.md

 This repository is used to store both my English and French CV's, as well as my Bachelor's and Master's theses.
+Can also be found at https://milenemdvl.github.io/CV.

 <hr>